Chinese Lantern Festival

 Activities and Traditions on Lantern Festival Celebration

-As the name Lantern Festival suggests, the lanterns are the main tradition of this festival, but there are also other traditions and activities that can’t be separated from celebrating this festival.
+As the name Lantern Festival suggests, lanterns are the main tradition of this festival, but there are also many other customs and activities that are inseparable from the celebration.
+Over time, these practices have gained layered cultural meanings connected to wishes for reunion, prosperity, wisdom, and protection in the coming year.

 Red lanterns with various designs